Pizzuti92/MG-MAMPOSSt/paper.md

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+# aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+# aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+MG-MAMPOSSt is a license-free Fortran95 code that performs tests of General Relativity (GR) through the analyses of kinematical data of galaxy clusters based on the Jeans' equation.
+The code has been developed starting from the MAMPOSSt method of [@Mamon01], and extends the original code through new parametrisations of the gravitational potential for general families of gravity theories beyond GR, aimed to explain the late-time accelerated expansion of the universe.
+By using data of projected positions and line-of-sight velocities of cluster's member galaxies, MG-MAMPOSSt reconstructs the cluster mass profile and the velocity anisotropy profile in modified gravity, jointly constraining the full parameter space.
+The code is further supplemented with a new capability to produce weak lensing forecasts for joint kinematic+lensing analyses, offering a valuable tool for studying the nature of gravity at cluster's scales.

 # Statement of need